Become a Volunteer

 Gardening: Role involves all tasks associated with gardening including weeding, mowing, planting, potting, trimming, watering etc.

-Residential Lifestyle Program Volunteer: The Lifestyle Program provides interesting activities on a daily basis to residents of MACS.
-Each month a calendar of events is presented to residents and every day there are different activities that the residents are able to take part in.
+Residential Lifestyle Program Volunteer: The Lifestyle Program provides interesting activities on a daily basis to consumers of MACS.
+Each month a calendar of events is presented to consumers and every day there are different activities that the consumers are able to take part in.
 MACS is looking for people focused, empathetic volunteers with a positive outlook who would support the designated lifestyle workers in facilitating these activities.

 When working at MACS Geelong, each volunteer is asked to: